 Charlotte, N.C.
 28217

-Tomlinson was a finalist for the Pulitzer Prize in commentary in 2005 and was named best local columnist in America by The Week magazine in 2004.
-His newspaper work appears in Best Newspaper Writing 2004 and Best American Newspaper Writing.
-He wrote the introduction to the book North Carolina 24/7 and has written for Garden & Gun magazine and ESPN.com.
+Tommy Tomlinson Tommy Tomlinson is a freelance writer in Charlotte.
+He was a finalist for the Pulitzer Prize in commentary in 2005 and was named best local columnist in America by The Week magazine in 2004.
 He believes he is the only journalist ever to cover the Super Bowl, the Bassmaster Classic, and the National Spelling Bee in the same year.